ouyanghuiyin/ouyanghuiyin.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Professor of Operations Management
+role: Assistant Professor of Operations Management

 # Organizations/Affiliations to show in About widget
 organizations: